Welcome to today's edition of the Rush 24-7 podcast.

 Why?

-Because of first and foremost, his racism.
+Because of, first and foremost, his racism.

-I know a lot of people say, yeah, but Mark Archie Bunker was a lovable racist.
+I know a lot of people say, yeah, but Mark, Archie Bunker was a lovable racist.

 You were supposed to like him.

-Well, that's because he was a familiar figure then and now, a guy who might not have been the most enlightened soul in the world, but who was not would never probably truly mistreat a black man by his own hand at all.
+Well, that's because he was a familiar figure then and now, a guy who might not have been the most enlightened soul in the world, but who was not, would never probably truly mistreat a black man by his own hand at all.

-Maybe he became friends with George Jefferson, and I know this gets a little nutty.
+Maybe he became friends with George Jefferson.

-Like, please, Mark, make this metaphor work.
+And I know this gets a little nutty, like please, Mark, make this metaphor work.

 But here's what I mean.

-Just as Jack Bauer breaking the thumb on a terrorist shows the fact that you can put that on television shows us that America does indeed have an appetite for interrogations outside the box, otherwise you couldn't make your protagonist do that on television.
+Just as Jack Bauer breaking the thumb on a terrorist shows, the fact that you can put that on television shows us that America does indeed have an appetite for interrogations outside the box.

 If the America of 1971 were not ready to see racism made fun of, Archie Bunker wouldn't have flown.